 Kmax=3.1 eV2.3 eV=0.8 eVK_{max} = 3.1\ \mathrm{eV} - 2.3\ \mathrm{eV} = 0.8\ \mathrm{eV}

-What Work Function Does Not Mean
+What The Work Function Is Not

-The work function is not the total energy in the light beam.
-It is not the average energy of many photons.
+The work function is not the total energy in the light beam, and not the average energy of many photons.
 It is the minimum energy one electron needs to escape from that surface.
+It is also not the same for every material: different materials have different values of ϕ\phi, so the same light can eject electrons from one surface but not from another.

+Treating brightness as the deciding factor.
 Brightness mainly changes how many photons arrive each second.
-The threshold condition depends on the energy of each photon, which is set by frequency.
+The threshold condition depends on the energy of each photon, set by frequency.

+Using Kmax=hfϕK_{max} = hf - \phi before checking the threshold.
 If hf<ϕhf < \phi, the basic model predicts no photoelectrons.
 The correct conclusion is "no emission," not a negative kinetic energy.

+Forgetting the material matters.
 Threshold frequency is not a universal constant.
 It changes because the work function changes from one material to another.

+Mixing units without checking.
 If you use hh in Js\mathrm{J \cdot s}, then ϕ\phi must be in joules.
 If you keep energy in electron-volts, make sure the rest of the calculation is consistent.

 When You Use The Work Function

 Work function shows up whenever a problem asks whether light can eject electrons from a surface.
-It is central to the photoelectric effect, stopping-potential questions, and introductory discussions of why light behaves as discrete photons in this context.
+It is central to the photoelectric effect, stopping-potential questions, and introductory discussions of why light behaves as discrete photons.
+A good trigger phrase is some version of "light shines on a metal surface and electrons are emitted."
+That is usually your sign to compare hfhf with ϕ\phi first.

 Need help with a problem?